School of Art

 Program Highlights

-Near the end of each semester of study, a student has a works-in-progress review by the Studio Faculty.
-Recommendations and advice are given at this time by all studio area faculty members.
+Near the end of each semester of study, students have a works-in-progress review by a group of studio faculty and art historians.
+Recommendations and advice are given by faculty members for MFA candidates to consider as they move forward in the program.

 MORE HIGHLIGHTS